Let's set things straight. Over 10% of Canadians are smokers.

 Smokers have a greater risk of developing serious health conditions like diabetes, heart disease, and certain cancers.
 On average, smokers also die 10 years sooner than non-smokers.

-The earlier you are likely to die, the worse it is for your insurer.
-This is because they will have to pay the death benefit amount before they could collect many premiums.
-And that — as you may guess — does not work in their favor.
+The earlier you are likely to die, the worse it is for your insurer since they will have to pay the death benefit amount sooner, and collect fewer premiums.
+The way life insurance providers compensate for the additional risk of insuring smokers is simple: by slapping you with higher premiums.

-A smoker, on average, pays anywhere between two or five times the life insurance rates paid by a non-smoker of the same age, gender, and health status.
+Life insurance for smokers costs, on average, anywhere between two or five times the rates paid by a non-smoker of the same age, gender, and health status.
 This gap is usually less the younger you are, but widens as you age.

 In short, cigarette smoking is not good for your health nor your wallet.

-What to do When Applying for Coverage as a Smoker?
+Applying for Life Insurance Coverage as a Smoker

 A “smoker” rating seriously raises your premium rate.

-Given that, you may think of withholding the truth, especially if you are an occasional smoker — but that is a slippery slope you would do well to avoid.
+Given that, you may think of withholding the truth on your life insurance application, especially if you are an occasional smoker — but that is a slippery slope you would do well to avoid.
 There is a good chance you may get caught and end up in a worse position than if you had told the truth.

 The majority of life insurance policies require taking a life insurance medical exam, which includes urine and blood tests.
 These tests can detect nicotine and cotinine if present in your system.
 Since the traces of these two substances can stay inside you for weeks, the life insurance company is likely to find out about your tobacco use even if you only smoke occasionally.

-And if you are wondering if vaping could get you listed as a smoker, the answer is “yes”.
+This also applies if you vape.
 Urine and blood tests detect nicotine or cotinine in your system regardless of how you consume tobacco.

 To sum up, honesty is the best policy on your life insurance application.
 Though you are likely to pay higher life insurance rates, you will have peace of mind that comes from knowing that your family’s future is secure.